anancap/cryptocurrencies/README.md

 ## Critique 1: Cryptocurrencies are not decentralized

 15\.
 The claim that cryptocurrencies are decentralized is strange.
 A cryptocurrency transaction requires a third party to add to the ledger, which seems strictly worse than gold, silver, and even cash.
+And not just any individual third party but a majority of enforcers of the cryptocurrency.

 16\.
-Perhaps one can argue that the value of cryptocurrencies is less centralized than government money, but market value is irrelevant if transactions can be denied.
+Perhaps one can argue that the value itself is less centralized than government money, but market value is irrelevant if transactions can be denied.
 This is most obvious in the case of a situation without electricity or internet, but transactions can also be denied consciously (e.g. [The DAO Ethereum fork](https://en.wikipedia.org/wiki/The_DAO_(organization))).
 The whole purpose of decentralization is to avoid such restrictions.

 ## Critique 2: Successful cryptocurrencies will inevitably be democracies